Ancient-Wisdom.Co.Uk

 Link to Giza

-(More about the Ghiza plateau).
+(More about the Giza Plateau).

 Extreme Egyptian masonry: Egypt has produced some of the most incredible examples of stone-carving in the ancient world.
 Even Petrie became convinced that the early Egyptian masons had to be in possession of machinery in order to create the tens of thousands of finely carved stone vases discovered.

-Link to Denderra.Egyptian astronomy - A knowledge of astronomy is present from the origin of the dynasties.
+Link to Denderra, Egypt.Egyptian astronomy - A knowledge of astronomy is present from the origin of the dynasties.
+It is entwined into the very fabric of Egyptian religion, mythology and architecture as far back as the evidence permits.

-It is an interesting fact that with the Exception of one example, there are no megalithic remains in Egypt.
+It is an interesting fact that with the exception of one example, there are no megalithic remains in Egypt.
 This singular megalithic site is the Nabta stone circle, which is significantly located on the Tropic of Cancer.

 (More about Egyptian Astronomy)